 Why in the world would you want to make homemade marshmallows, you ask?
-I know you’ve heard this a thousand times, so let’s just make it 1,001 – they are SO MUCH BETTER than store-bought!
+Well, good question.
+They are just SO MUCH BETTER than store-bought.
 They’re barely even the same thing.
 Homemade are fluffy, melt-in-your-mouth, flavorful bites of bliss.
 Also?
 Why not!
 They’re really easy and sort of fun!

 If you don’t have a stand mixer, don’t fret!
 I found using a handheld mixture (as shown in the video below) just as effective.
 It just takes a little longer, between 8-10 minutes.
 You’ll also need some way to stabilize the bottom of the bowl you’re using, so it doesn’t slide around.